ryansherby/BLS-Transformer/README.md

 # BLS-Transformer

 ## Description
 An easy-to-use library to transform Bureau of Labor Statistics data.json into pandas DataFrames.
-See the Wiki for usage.

 ## Installation
 `pip install bls-transformer`

+## Usage
+See the Wiki.